-- Acquired the required knowledge in the Hardware and Software aspects of Computer Science domain and the art of programming. - Understood the development methodologies of software systems and the ability to analyze design and develop computer applications for real life problems. - Gained knowledge and skills to collaborate and communicate with peers in IT / ITES industries - The ability to understand, adjust and adapt with the dynamic technical environment for the growth of IT industry. - The capacity to transfer the skills gained, to provide innovative and novel solutions by maintaining ethical norms for the betterment of humane society.
+- After completing the B.Sc.
+Information Technology Programme, the graduates would have - Acquired the required knowledge in the Hardware and Software aspects of Computer Science domain and the art of programming. - Understood the development methodologies of software systems and the ability to analyze design and develop computer applications for real life problems. - Gained knowledge and skills to collaborate and communicate with peers in IT - / ITES industries - The ability to understand, adjust and adapt with the dynamic technical environment for the growth of IT industry. - The capability to transfer, with the skills gained, to provide innovative and novel solutions by maintaining ethical norms for the betterment of human society.

-CORE COURSE I PROGRAMMING IN C AND DATA STRUCTURES
+CORE COURSE I PROGRAMMING IN C AND DATASTRUCTURES